Alexandre R.J. François

 Software Engineer and Researcher

-- Audio and video computing, music computing, computer vision, computer graphics, computer games
+Expert in audio and video computing, music computing, computer vision, computer graphics

 Alexandre R.J.
 François' research focuses on the modeling and design of interactive (software) systems, as an enabling step towards the understanding of perception and cognition.
 His interdisciplinary research projects explore interactions within and across music, vision, visualization and video games.
 He was a 2007-2008 Fellow of the Radcliffe Institute for Advanced Study at Harvard University, where he co-lead a music research cluster on Analytical Listening Through Interactive Visualization.